The best hot dog joint in every state

 Ohio: Scooter's World Famous Dawg House, Mentor

-The long dogs at Scooter's World Famous Dog House are somewhat of a local legend.
-First opened in 2000, the seasonal joint in Mentor is only open in spring and summer, but it's worth making a detour for when it is.
-A customer favorite is the Chicago, with dill pickle, relish, and onions, while the Hawaiian with grilled pineapple and mozzarella is a close second.
+The long dogs at Scooter's World Famous Dog House are something of a local legend.
+First opened in 2000, the seasonal joint in Mentor is only open through spring and summer, but it's definitely worth waiting for.
+A customer favorite is the Chicago, which comes with dill pickle, relish, and onions, but the Hawaiian – with grilled pineapple and mozzarella – is a close second.

 Oklahoma: Chet's Dairy Freeze, Muskogee

 Chet's Dairy Freeze has been serving up delicious dogs to the people of Muskogee since 1948.
-You won't find fancy creations here, just hot dogs served plain, with cheese, chili or both.
-The chili cheese dog is the way to go.
-One customer loves them so much he ate 25 in under an hour.
-Try beating the record and you can snag yourself a t-shirt, plus some serious respect from the regulars.
+That's why you won't find fancy creations on the menu here.
+The options are just hot dogs served plain, with cheese, chili, or both.
+Fans say the chili cheese dog is the way to go – one customer loves them so much, he reportedly ate 25 in under an hour.
+Try beating that record, and you could earn yourself a T-shirt, plus some serious respect from the regulars.

 Oregon: Victory Dogs, Medford

-Victory Dogs is a firm Medford favorite, with customers flocking to this hot dog stand from all over Oregon and beyond.
-It's not unusual to see a lengthy line waiting to sample the excellent dogs piled high with toppings – here, it's all about extra meat on top of your dog.
-The menu is huge, and customers say you can't go wrong with any of the offerings.
-But if we had to pick out a few favorites, they'd be the Bacon Dog, Curry Dog, and Reuben Dog – a play on the traditional sauerkraut and mustard sandwich.
+Victory Dogs is a firm Medford favorite, with customers flocking to the hot dog stand from all over Oregon – it’s not unusual to see a lengthy line waiting to sample the excellent dogs.
+Here, though, it's actually all about the extra meat piled on top of your dog.
+The menu is huge, and customers say you can't go wrong with any of the offerings, but if we had to pick out a few favorites, they'd be the Bacon Dog, the Curry Dog, and the Reuben Dog – a play on the traditional sauerkraut and mustard sandwich.

 Rhode Island: Olneyville New York System, Providence